POST-TRAUMATIC GROWTH: Using Art & Creative Writing as Therapy – My Journey by Karen Robinson. Please click here for my latest blog news!

 Karen Robinson (me) & Judy Bird – Mind Australia Creative Writing Facilitator during Creative Writing Session Northcote Townhall 2015 NB All images are protected by copyright laws

-My Art & Creative Writing Therapy Journey – A window into the soul of an Abstract Artist through art therapy and story telling…by Karen Robinson.
+POST-TRAUMATIC GROWTH: Using Art & Creative Writing as Therapy – My Journey by Karen Robinson.
 Please click here for my latest blog news!